microsoft/prose/documentation/prose/tutorial.md

 IEnumerable<ProgramNode> bestLearned = engine.LearnGrammarTopK(spec, "Score", k: 1);
 ```

-> **Important:** in order for both `TopK` methods to work soundly, your property must be *monotonic* over the grammar structure.
+> **Important:** in order for both `TopK` methods to work soundly, your feature must be *monotonic* over the grammar structure.
 In other words, greater-scored subexpressions should produce greater-scored expressions.

 We can now take the best program and apply it on new user-provided data.
 Assuming scoring functions similar to FlashFill, this program will be "Extract the first word":